AntoineSavage/pizzascript/README.md

 true false
 ```

-Like symbols, identifiers can be *qualified*, to represent a directory-like hierarchy of values.
-Furthermore, we say that an identifier is *fully qualified* if represents the absolute 'path' to a vicen value in said directory-like hierarchy
+Like symbols, identifiers can be *qualified*, to represent a directory-like hierarchy of values

-Here are a few examples of qualified identifiers:
+Here are some qualified identifiers:
 ```
 Module.function
 Package.Module.function